-PROBLEM 12: Scoping
+PROBLEM 8: Scoping

-H&R Block Structure, a tax software vendor, has developed a program for computing the cost of taxable items in a dynamically scoped imperative call-by-value version of Scheme.
+H&R Block Structure, a tax software vendor, has developed a program for computing the cost of taxable items in a dynamically scoped imperative call-by-value version of HOILIC.
 Their program includes the following top-level definitions:

 '''

-(define rate 0.05)
+(def rate 0.05)

-(define taxed
+(def taxed

-(lambda (amount)
+(fun (amount)

 ( amount (+ 1 rate))))

-(define with-rate
+(def with-rate

-(lambda (rate thunk)
+(fun (rate thunk)

 (let ((rate rate))

 (thunk))))

 '''

-The global variable rate represents the default sales tax rate (5%).
-The procedure taxed uses the global value of rate unless it has been shadowed by a local binding of rate, such as that made by with-rate.
+The global variable \rate\ represents the default sales tax rate (5%).
+The procedure taxed uses the global value of \rate\ unless it has been shadowed by a local binding of \rate\, such as that made by with-rate.
 This approach is more convenient than having to pass tax rates as explicit parameters throughout a large program.
-For example, consider the expression E{tax} :
+For example, consider the expression $E{tax}$ :